Rachel Gonsalves » Mrs. Rachel Gonsalves

 My Role at BMS

-As an 8th Grade ELA teacher, my role is to help our students grow in their reading, writing, speaking, listening, and analytical skills for success in high school, college, and career.
+As a teacher, my role is to help our students grow in their reading, writing, speaking, listening, and analytical skills for success in high school, college, and career.
 We frequently talk about the language challenges they will face in high school, and together we practice skills to support academic achievement.

 University and Colleges